In devotion to Trump, House GOP taps Stefanik for a top post

 Stefanik has told colleagues she’ll serve in leadership only through next year, then try taking the top GOP spot on the influential House Education and Labor Committee.
 Her plans were described last week by a Republican lawmaker and an aide who discussed them only on condition of anonymity.

-Besides support from Trump, Stefanik was backed by House Minority Leader Kevin McCarthy of California and two of the chamber's most influential conservatives: No. 2 leader Steve Scalise of Louisiana and Rep. Jim Jordan of Ohio.
+Besides support from Trump, Stefanik was backed by McCarthy and two of the chamber's most influential conservatives: No. 2 leader Steve Scalise of Louisiana and Rep. Jim Jordan of Ohio.

 In the past four presidential elections, Stefanik’s rural district backed Barack Obama twice but then Trump twice.
 She was a Trump critic during his 2016 campaign, calling his videotaped comments on sexually assaulting women “just wrong” and at times avoiding stating his name.